The Best 5th Wheel for Full-Time Living

 Length and Weight

 Length should be one of the first factors you consider when you begin the process of narrowing down your options for a new 5th wheel.
-Obviously, more length will equate to more living space, but that will also mean a heavier 5th wheel that will require a heavy-duty truck with a larger towing capacity.
+More length will equate to more living space, but it also means a heavier 5th wheel that requires a heavy-duty truck with a larger towing capacity.

-If you already have a truck that you intend to use to tow your 5th wheel, check it’s maximum towing capacity before you start to explore 5th wheels.
+If you already have a truck you intend to use for towing your 5th wheel, check its maximum towing capacity before you start to explore the 5th wheel models.
 This will give you an idea of how heavy of a rig you can feasibly tow without having to upgrade your truck.

-This will ensure that you don’t max out your truck’s capacity and cause unnecessary damage once all of your camping supplies, clothing, and other recreation equipment is loaded into your 5th wheel.
+As a good rule of thumb, try to keep your 5th wheel’s loaded weight below 75 to 80% of your truck’s rated towing capacity.
+This will ensure you don’t max out your truck’s capacity and cause unnecessary damage once all of your camping supplies, clothing, and other recreation equipment are loaded into your 5th wheel.

 Number of Beds